jyrkioraskari/IFCtoLBD/README.md

 IFCtoLBD turns an IFC building model into **Linked Building Data (LBD)**: RDF triples that describe buildings, spaces, elements, and their properties.
-You can query these triples and connect them to other data, such as asset records, products, or sensors.
+You can query these triples and use LBD in your own applications to link building information to other data.
 The current source supports IFC STEP, IFC/XML, and IFC/JSON.

 ## What can you do with IFCtoLBD?